lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### Identification of Credentials {#id_cred}

-ID_CRED_I and ID_CRED_R are identifiers of the public authentication keys of the Initiator and the Responder, respectively.
+ID_CRED_I and ID_CRED_R are used to identify and optionally transport the public authentication keys of the Initiator and the Responder, respectively.
 ID_CRED_I and ID_CRED_R do not have any cryptographic purpose in EDHOC.

 * ID_CRED_R is intended to facilitate for the Initiator to retrieve the Responder's public authentication key.